telepresenceio/docs/howtos/outbound.md

 ### Using local-only intercepts

-When developing services that have not yet been deployed to the cluster, it can be necessary to provide outbound connectivity to the namespace where the service is intended to be deployed.
-This way, the service can access other services in that namespace without using qualified names.
+When you develop on isolated apps or on a virtualized container, you don't need an outbound connection.
+However, when developing services that aren't deployed to the cluster, it can be necessary to provide outbound connectivity to the namespace where the service will be deployed.
+This is because services that aren't exposed through ingress controllers require connectivity to those services.
+When you provide outbound connectivity, the service can access other services in that namespace without using qualified names.
 A local-only intercept does not cause outbound connections to originate from the intercepted namespace.
-Only a real intercept can do that.
 The reason for this is to establish correct origin; the connection must be routed to a `traffic-agent`of an intercepted pod.
 For local-only intercepts, the outbound connections originates from the `traffic-manager`.

 To control outbound connectivity to specific namespaces, add the `--local-only` flag: